 Stanford Artificial Intelligence Laboratory (SAIL)

-The semi-circular building in the right center near Felt Lake
+SAIL got started in the semi-circular D.C Power Building, right center near Felt Lake

-Artificial intelligence (AI) is a branch of engineering devoted to creating intelligent machines, so some prefer to call it machine intelligence.
-It is an ever-changing field in that as soon as a certain problem is solved it becomes ordinary engineering and is no longer part of AI.
+Artificial intelligence (AI) is a branch of engineering devoted to creating intelligent machines, so I and others prefer to call it machine intelligence or machine learning.
+It is an ever-changing field in that as soon as a certain problem is solved it becomes ordinary engineering and is no longer part of machine intelligence.
 Here are photos of many of the early participants.

 SAIL History.
 This web site was created early in the new millennium to review accomplishments of the ancient Stanford Artificial Intelligence Laboratory (SAIL), whose government funding was initiated in 1965 by Professors John McCarthy and Edward Feigenbaum.
-Lester Earnest was then recruited to design, set up, name and manage that graduate study facility.
-It was mainly for graduate students and typically ran with a population of just over 100.
-Nearly all participants seemed to have an enjoyable and productive time there, though Earnest had to deal with McCarthy’s financial corruption by boxing him in.
-It ran there for13 years but was shut down in 1980 after a move to the newly renovated Margaret Jacks Hall in the Outer Quad of the main campus.
+Lester Earnest was then recruited to design, set up, name and manage that graduate research facility.
+It typically ran with a population of a bit over 100 and nearly all participants seemed to have an enjoyable and productive time there, though I had to deal with McCarthy’s financial corruption by boxing him in.
+SAIL ran there for13 years but in 1977 was moved to the newly renovated Margaret Jacks Hall in the Outer Quad of the main campus.

-Along the way, Earnest initiated development of what became the first hand-eye-ear robot with the help of recent Professor Raj Reddy and his students.
+Along the way, I invented a lot of stuff that came into use around the world as long as five decades ago.
+I also initiated development of what became the first hand-eye-ear robot with the help of new Professor Raj Reddy and his students.
 It took verbal instructions on how to manipulate children’s blocks on a table and used computer vision and a robot arm to do it – see Hear!
-Here!, a 15-minute color video, 1969.
-Earnest also initiated the first attempt at a self-driving vehicle, the Stanford Cart, but McCarthy decided he wanted to play with it, then terminated the project.
+Here!, a 1969 15-minute color video.
+I also initiated the first attempt at a self-driving vehicle, the Stanford Cart, but McCarthy decided he wanted to play with it and took it over, then terminated the project.
 However, a new PhD student named Hans Moravec revived the vehicle and got it to navigate slowly through a cluttered room, similar to research being done at nearby SRI International.
 Raj Reddy and Hans Moravec then each migrated to Carnegie Mellon University (CMU) and set up a Robotics Lab there, which again took up the self-driving vehicle problem.

-In the late 1970s a SAIL group led by Lynn Quam undertook a planetary research project in collaboration with astronomer Carl Sagan, who came by every few weeks to view photos of Mars taken by satellite and looking for visible changes.
-He later put together the very popular PBS television series called Cosmos: A Personal Voyage.
+In the late 1970s a SAIL group led by Lynn Quam had undertaken a Mars research project in collaboration with astronomer Carl Sagan, who came by every few weeks to view photos of that planet taken by satellite, looking for visible changes.
+Sagan later put together the very popular PBS television series called Cosmos: A Personal Voyage.

 SAIL staff member Whit Diffie initiated the development of Public Key Cryptography in collaboration with Prof. Martin Hellman, for which they were given ACM Turing Awards.
 A practical version of that scheme was developed by RSA Corp., which was initiated by Ron Rivest, another PhD SAILor.

-· The four richest corporations in the world (Apple, Alphabet, Microsoft, and Amazon) are all SAIL spinoffs and
+· The four richest publicly-traded corporations in the world at the end of 2018 were all SAIL spinoffs: Apple, Alphabet, Microsoft, and Amazon in that order.

 · 18 SAILors have received ACM Turing Awards, widely viewed as the Nobel Prize for computer science and evidently more than any other lab in the world.

-A SAIL document and program archive running from 1972 to 1992 is available online at saildart,org, courtesy of Bruce Baumgart,.
+A SAIL document and program archive running from 1972 to 1992 is available online at www.saildart.org, courtesy of Bruce Baumgart <bgbaumgart at mac.com>.